OliverMount/SingularityCoreNeuron/README.md

 ---

-Written by Oliver James and Sungho Hong, Center for Memory and Glioscience, IBS, South Korea
+Written by Oliver James and Sungho Hong, Center for Memory and Glioscience, IBS, South Korea.
 October 2025